 From Spartak Ngjela

 Memorie.al / Spartak Ngjela was born in Tirana on July 11, 1948, while the origin of his family on his father’s side is from Zagoria in Gjirokastra, and on his mother’s side, from Pojani in Korça.
 After finishing high school at the “Petro Nini Luarasi” gymnasium in Tirana (where at that time most of the children of the nomenclature of the PPSh senior leadership studied), Spartaku attended higher studies and graduated in Law at the State University of Tirana.
 After graduating in 1970, Spartak was appointed as a lawyer (legal advisor) at the district courts of Vlora and Durrës and in 1973, as a scientific worker at the Institute of History at the Academy of Sciences of Albania, newly opened at that time.
-In 1975, after the arrest of his father, Kiço Ngjela, (former Minister of Trade for more than two decades, who was sentenced to 25 years of imprisonment with the so-called “Economic Hostile-Saboteur Group”, where they including the two deputy prime ministers Avdyl Këllezi and Koço Theodhosi, as well as the minister Vasil Kati, etc.), Spartaku was also arrested, while the family was interned in Selenica, Vlora.
-Likewise, a few years later, his brother, Sokol Ngjela, (Linci), was also arrested and sentenced “for agitation and propaganda against the popular power” and during the 80s, all three male members of the Ngjela family were sentenced to prison the camps and prisons of the communist regime of Enver Hoxha and his successor, Ramiz Ali.
+In 1975, after the arrest of his father, Kiço Ngjela, (former Minister of Trade for more than two decades, who was sentenced to 25 years in prison with the so-called “Economic Hostile-Saboteur Group”, where they including the two deputy prime ministers Avdyl Këllezi and Koço Theodhosi, as well as the minister Vasil Kati, etc.), Spartaku was also arrested, while the family was interned in Selenica, Vlora.
+Likewise, a few years later, his brother, Sokol Ngjela, (Linci), was also arrested and sentenced “for agitation and propaganda against the popular government” and during the 80s, all three male members of the Ngjela family were sentenced in the camps and prisons of the communist regime of Enver Hoxha and his successor, Ramiz Ali.
 The arrest and conviction of Spartak in 1976, on the charge of “agitation and propaganda against popular power”, did not come simply from the conviction of his father, Kiço Ngjela, but because he himself was one of the “problem children” of the Block. ‘ of the senior leadership of the PPSh, which was proven by the dignified attitude he maintained in camps and prisons during the entire period of serving his sentence (1975-1991), such as in Ballsh and Burrel, where he was constantly in open conflict, not only with the prison authorities, but also with the senior leadership, since from time to time he sent letters to the leadership, such as the one about finding the minutes of the founding meeting of the Albanian Communist Party (where Enver Hoxha did not appear as general secretary), or the letter sent to Ramiz Ali in 1988, where he requested the rehabilitation of Father Gjergj Fishta.
 Njjela’s stay in camps and prisons, in addition to many of his co-sufferers, is also confirmed by a secret document of the Operative Worker of the Burrel Prison, Piro Nuredini, sent in 1982 to his superiors, where he made several characteristics, for some of the most problematic prisoners for the regime, who were serving their sentence there (such as: Pjetër Arbnori, Spartak Ngjela, Abdulla Sallaku, Gjet Kadeli, Daut Gumeni, Avni Aliko, etc.), where he writes: “Spartak Ngjela, furious against the Party and against command.
-He is really honest, he dies for England”.
-Spartacus, along with his father, Kiçon, was released from prison in early 1991, the last prisoners of conscience to be released from that regime’s prisons.
-In the early 90s, Spartak Ngjela got involved in political life, first with the Legality Movement party, where in the Stability government in 1997, he held the position of Minister of Justice for several months and in the following years, for several legislatures (2001 – 2009) as a deputy and senior official of the Democratic Party of Albania.
+He is really honest; he dies for England”.
+Spartacus, along with his father, Kiçon, were released from prison in early 1991, the last prisoners of conscience to be released from that regime’s prisons.
+In the early 90s, Spartak Ngjela got involved in political life, first with the Legality Movement party, where in the Stability government in 1997, he held the position of Minister of Justice for several months and in the following years, for several legislature (2001 – 2009) as a deputy and senior official of the Democratic Party of Albania.
 On December 12, 2008, Ngjela founded the “Law and Justice” party, which he led as its chairman for several years.
 Likewise, during this period of time, in addition to his law firm as a lawyer, Ngjela has also engaged in the field of journalism, being present with his writings in the daily press and has published several books, such as two novels: “The Cave of murder” (1994), “Helena R”, (1999), “A woman’s revenge” (2018), or “The decline and fall of Albanian tyranny – 1957 – 2010” (2011), in several volumes, etc. The writing that we have selected for publication here is taken from his book, “The Cave of Death”, which is based on real events lived during the period of the communist dictatorship in Albania of Enver Hoxha, in the first years after the war.

 Excerpts from the book “CAVE OF MURDER”